National Allergy and Asthma Awareness Month: What you need to know about the Impossible Burger

-Factors that affect the allergenicity of foods and food ingredients
+Multiple factors affect the allergenicity of foods and ingredients.

 In adults, up to 60% of food allergic reactions are due to cross-reactivity between foods and pollen.
-For example, when someone who is allergic to birch pollen consumes an apple or almonds, that person may experience oral allergy symptoms — itchy or tingling mouth, scratchy throat, or even swelling of the lips, tongue and throat.
-These symptoms are usually short-lived and mild, and this is because the heat of the mouth and/or stomach acid and digestive enzymes inactivate the allergen and stop the allergic reaction.
+For example, when someone who is allergic to birch pollen consumes an apple or almonds, that person may experience oral allergy symptoms: itchy or tingling mouth, scratchy throat, or even swelling of the lips, tongue and throat.
+These symptoms are usually short-lived and mild because the heat of the mouth and/or stomach acid and digestive enzymes inactivate the allergen — and stop the allergic reaction.
 Many of the foods that cause OAS when raw are not allergenic when cooked.

-A small percentage of time, however, the allergens that cause OAS can trigger a more severe reaction, even anaphylaxis.
-And oral symptoms such as tingling or itching can be the first warning of a pending generalized allergic reaction.
-It is therefore important to pay attention to oral signs and symptoms as indicators of allergy, and to stop eating any food that triggers these symptoms.
+A small percentage of time, however, the allergens that cause OAS can trigger a more severe reaction — even anaphylaxis.
+Oral symptoms such as tingling or itching can be the first warning of a pending generalized allergic reaction.
+It’s therefore very important to pay attention to oral signs and symptoms as indicators of allergy, and to stop eating any food that triggers these symptoms.

-Serious allergies can also be tied to “red meat” (i.e., meat from mammals, like beef, pork or lamb) are a growing worldwide problem.
-The allergies develop when people are sensitized by tick bites to galactose-α-1,3-galactose (“alpha-gal” for short), a kind of sugar molecule that’s abundant in tissues from every mammal except monkeys, apes and humans.
+Serious allergies to “red meat” (i.e., meat from mammals, like beef, pork or lamb) are a growing worldwide problem.
+The allergies develop when people are sensitized by tick bites to galactose-α-1,3-galactose (“alpha-gal” for short), — a kind of sugar molecule that’s abundant in tissues from every mammal except monkeys, apes and humans.
 Sensitized individuals typically develop symptoms, ranging in severity from hives to life-threatening anaphylaxis, several hours after consuming red meat.
-Because the reaction only occurs several hours after red meat consumption, affected individuals may not link their symptoms to meat consumption, delaying diagnosis.
+Because the reaction only occurs several hours after red meat consumption, affected individuals may not link their symptoms to meat consumption — delaying diagnosis.

-How Impossible Foods works to minimize risk of food allergy
+How we’re working to minimize risk of food allergy

 While we can’t analyze buns, condiments, seasonings, side dishes or other ingredients that accompany the Impossible Burger everywhere it’s sold, we can provide information about the Impossible Burger itself, so that consumers with allergies can make an informed choice.

-The Impossible Burger is made from simple ingredients, including water, wheat protein, potato protein and coconut oil.
-One special ingredient — heme — contributes to the characteristic taste of meat and catalyzes the creation of all the other craveable flavors when cooked.
+The Impossible Burger is made from simple ingredients, including soy protein, potato protein, coconut oil and sunflower oil.
+One special ingredient — heme — contributes to the characteristic taste of meat and catalyzes the creation of all the other delicious flavors when cooked.

 The heme in the Impossible Burger is identical to the heme humans have been consuming for hundreds of thousands of years in animal meat.
 Heme itself is a natural and abundant component in every cell in our own bodies, and therefore cannot trigger an allergic reaction.
 In nature, heme is always bound to specialized proteins, like hemoglobin in our blood cells or myoglobin in our muscles.

-In addition to soy leghemoglobin and isolated soy protein, the Impossible Burger contains several other ingredients that may cause an allergic reaction in a small percentage of susceptible individuals.
+In addition to soy leghemoglobin, the Impossible Burger contains a couple of other ingredients that may cause an allergic reaction in a small percentage of susceptible individuals.
 The FDA requires explicit labeling of eight common food allergens whenever they might be present in a food: milk, eggs, peanuts, tree nuts, soy, wheat, fish and crustacean shellfish.
-Our ingredient list and allergen statement, which declare the presence of both wheat and soy, are located on our product packaging and on our website, and are provided to the distributors, chefs and restaurateurs who work with our product.
+Our ingredient list and allergen statement, which declare the presence of soy, are located on our product packaging and on our website.
+It’s also provided to the distributors, chefs and restaurateurs who work with our product.

 Potato is the second major source of protein in the Impossible burger.
 Potato allergy is relatively uncommon, and severe allergic reactions to potatoes are rare.
-More people are allergic to raw potatoes than to cooked potatoes.
+(More people are allergic to raw potatoes than to cooked potatoes.)
 The most common allergic reactions to raw potatoes are respiratory symptoms (e.g., runny nose, wheezing) and/or a skin rash (contact dermatitis) when potatoes are handled (for example, during peeling).
-Ingestion of cooked potatoes by allergic individuals can cause adverse GI symptoms (nausea, diarrhea) and/or eczema.
-Allergy to latex and certain types of pollen including birch, ragweed and plane tree, are risk factors for potato allergy.
+Allergic individuals can also experience adverse GI symptoms (nausea, diarrhea) and/or eczema after eating cooked potatoes.
+Allergy to latex and certain types of pollen including birch, ragweed and plane tree, are also risk factors for potato allergies.
 Although rare, either raw or cooked potatoes can trigger an anaphylactic reaction.
 In the case of a food that contains potato protein — depending on how well cooked the food is — the proteins may in a raw or cooked (denatured) state.
 Therefore, people who are allergic to either raw or cooked potatoes should avoid consuming the Impossible burger.

 The Impossible Burger’s fat comes primarily from two sources: refined coconut oil and refined sunflower oil.
 While coconut is classified as a tree nut by the FDA, and coconut is a known allergen, refined coconut oil is free of coconut protein and is not allergenic.
 For this reason, the FDA does not require coconut to be listed as an allergen if it is present only in the form of a refined oil.
 Seed proteins can also be allergens, and allergic reactions to sunflower seeds have been reported.
 However, like our coconut oil, the sunflower oil we use is highly refined, and therefore not allergenic.

 Our promise to you

-We strive to make foods that are completely sustainable and at least as nutritious and wholesome as animal-derived foods.
+We strive to make food that are completely sustainable and at least as nutritious and wholesome as their animal-derived counterparts.
 Our rigorous safety testing and commitment to transparency comes amidst overwhelming evidence that moving toward a plant-based diet yields both huge benefits for the health of our planet and huge public health benefits.